Right to counsel

-(4) Under no circumstances may the same attorney represent both the child and the other party or parties, nor may the same attorney represent both parents or custodians.
-However, one attorney may represent both parents or custodians where both parents or guardians consent to this representation after the attorney fully discloses to the client the possible conflict and where the attorney assures the court that she or he is able to represent each client without impairing her or his professional judgment; however, if more than one child from a family is involved in the proceeding, one attorney may represent all the children.
+(5) Under no circumstances may the same attorney represent both the child and another party.
+The same attorney may not represent more than one parent or custodian: Provided, That one attorney may represent both parents or custodians where both parents or custodians consent to this representation after the attorney fully discloses to the client the possible conflict and where the attorney advises the court that she or he is able to represent each client without impairing her or his professional judgment.
+If more than one child from a family is involved in the proceeding, one attorney may represent all the children.

 Also, when the state is placing a child outside the home through a voluntary placement agreement with the parents, the child has a mandatory right to counsel.
 W. Va.
 Code § 49-2-16.